eliaspoylio/Ruins-of-Atlantis/README.md

 - Making a repository to GitHub
 - Changing levels with SceneManager.

+Thursday / Day 6
+- Other stuff to do...

+Friday / Day 7
+- Flare & Player sprites
+- Oxygenmeter (I wish I could have made this "pixel perfect" but I guess time is running out)

 ![](2020-09-02-22-41.gif)

 **TODO**
+- fix winning by shooting the goal
 - Make walls fade to dark after a while
 - Oxygen counter and UI-bar
 - Some background sprites for UI elements
 - “Currents” to hint shorter routes to goal
+- Sound effects for shooting and hitting
+-